yxnc/backdash-macro/README.md

 ## Overview
-This script is designed for users who want to automate the backdash cancel technique using AutoHotkey.
-While many people use programs like MacroGamer for this purpose, those programs often lack advanced features and customization options.
-This script aims to provide a more powerful and flexible alternative.
+clutter free backdash cancel macro

 ## Key Features
-- **Uninterupted user handling**:    Any type of user input such as holding the S key or the W key would not affect the execution of the backdash cancel, this allows for more freedom during backdash cancel
+- **Uninterupted user handling**:    Holding any movement key would not interrupt the macro, effectively deminishing any possible conflict or error during execution.

 - **High-precision timing**:         In spite of the fact that using DLLCalls for sleep timing is unnecessary, I decided why not? and such, this script uses DLLCalls (highprecisionsleep) instead of sleep

-- **A Suspend/Unsuspend hotkey!**    You would have to manually open MacroGamer and stop the macro itself from running, quite obnoxious in my opinion.
+- **A Suspend/Unsuspend hotkey!**    You would have to manually open MacroGamer and stop the macro itself from running, quite obnoxious in my opinion

 ## Pre-requirements